amine-abdollah/Covid_SQL_QUERIES/README.md

 There appears to be a global decline in the query count of months where the number of cases increased.
 This is evidenced by the decreasing numbers across many countries over the years.
 This trend suggests that the occurrence of months with increasing case counts is decreasing globally.

 ######  Regional Variations:
 While there is an overall decline, there are variations in the trend across different regions.
-For example, countries in Africa show a consistent decrease over the years, indicating a sustained improvement in controlling the spread of the virus.
+For example, countries in Africa have shown a consistent decrease over the years, indicating a sustained improvement in controlling the spread of the virus.
 However, countries in Europe and Asia exhibit fluctuations, with some years showing decreases and others showing increases in the query count.

 ###### Country-Specific Insights:
-Some countries consistently show a decrease in the query count, indicating a successful management of the pandemic over the years.
+Some countries consistently show a decrease in the query count, indicating successful management of the pandemic over the years.
 Examples include New Zealand and Australia.
 Conversely, countries like Brazil and India demonstrate fluctuations, suggesting challenges in maintaining control over the spread of the virus.

 ###### Income Level Impact:
 There seems to be a correlation between income levels and the trend in query counts.
 High-income countries generally show a more consistent decrease, while low-income and lower-middle-income countries exhibit more fluctuations and higher query counts, indicating ongoing challenges in managing the pandemic.

 Outliers and Anomalies: Some countries show anomalies, with occasional spikes in the query count despite an overall decreasing trend.
 This could be due to various factors such as changes in government policies, the emergence of new variants, or local outbreaks.

-#### 13-2.
+#### 14-2.
 Monthly Increase Status Optimised Query
 ##### GOAL
 This  Query Shows the count of months where the number of cases increased per country for each year using an optimized query using  the approx_set function combined with the cardinality and merge  function instead of count Distinct using a probabilistic approach for faster results and lower resource consumption
 ##### Query
-Query 13 in the Project File [PROJECT  SQL File](Link)
+Query 14-2 in the Project File [PROJECT  SQL File](Link)